adamscourfield/Anaxi---Temp/replit.md

 Separated Meetings and Conversations into distinct workflows with different field requirements:

 **Meetings**:
-- Fields: type (Line Management/Department/Leadership), subject, details, attendees, action items
+- Fields: type (Line Management/Department/Leadership), subject, details, attendees (multi-select at top), action items
 - NO rating field, NO minutes field
 - Meeting types changed from "two_person"/"group" to organizational types
 - Simplified to use only "Details" field for all meeting notes
+- Attendees section moved to top of form for better UX

 **Conversations**:
-- Fields: subject, details, rating (Best Practice/Neutral/Concern), attendees
+- Fields: subject, details, rating (Best Practice/Neutral/Concern), single staff member
-- NO type field, NO action items
+- NO type field, NO action items, NO multi-select attendees
-- Conversations never had a type field; action items only reference meetings table
+- Conversations use single "Staff Member" dropdown next to rating
+- Single staff member automatically added as attendee

 **Implementation Details**:
 - Conditional payload construction in mutation based on formType